whiprandolph/bestseller/Part 1 - This Is Who We Really Are/02 - Can Whole Nations Embrace Generosity and Integrity.md

 Stanley Vestal and George Grinnell also described how they found the Sioux and Cheyenne people completely trustworthy, sounding just like my experience with the Ashaninka.[xxx-fighting cheyennes|introduction]

-I remember first reading about Geronimo's integrity, and my mind went to all the untrustworthy politicians in the United States -- but also every other country I'd visited, including Ecuador, Peru, Germany, Great Britain, and Canada.
+I remember first reading about Geronimo's integrity, and my mind went to all the untrustworthy politicians in the United States -- and also every other country I'd visited, including Ecuador, Peru, Germany, Great Britain, and Canada.
 Some individuals in these countries are trustworthy, but none of these nations has anything like the universal integrity I'd experienced with the Ashaninka, or like these other observers in the 1800s experienced with the Sioux, Cheyenne, and many other beautiful nations.

 And it's not just trustworthiness.
 I kept finding stories of incredible generosity -- not just occasionally, but as a normal way of life for whole nations.

 Jesuit Christian missionaries in the 1600s noted that the Huron would never let someone go without food or shelter.
 When someone's house burned down in the Huron village Ossossane, their neighbors came together to build a new one.
 Instead of having markets for trading or bartering, they embraced hospitality, gift-giving, and ceremonial exchanges.
 Visitors to a village were given food and shelter for as long as they wished to stay.[xxx-huron farmers of the north|p40]

 The Huron would publicly announce whenever someone donated a large amount towards a feast, funeral, or ceremony, and this raised the donor's status.
-People thus enjoyed accumulating goods so that they could give as much as possible, and thus earn their neighbors' gratitude.
+People thus enjoyed accumulating goods so that they could give away as much as possible, and thus earn their neighbors' gratitude.
 Feasts were common as people sought to build up their stash of food only to give it away.[xxx-huron farmers of the north|p40]

 How amazing would it be to live in a society where people don't accumulate money to hoard it and enrich themselves, but gather wealth so they can share it with their neighbors?